WHAT IS USER RESEARCH AND WHY IS IT USEFUL?

 - What do we pay attention to when conducting research at CXDojo.

 Users have different backgrounds and ways of life.
 The question is how to create products that consider those unique needs and expectations?
-The job of user research is to gain clarity on a number of objectives in order to strategize with more accuracy.
+User research aims to gain clarity on a number of objectives to strategize with more accuracy.

-Quite often development teams or companies neglect user experience research, accounting for lack of time, budget or already possessing enough information about users to build the product.
+Development teams or companies often neglect user experience research, accounting for lack of time, budget, or already possessed enough information about users to build the product.
 So what happens if you don’t do user research?

 - The chances of product failure increase, because most likely, the user experience and some product functions won’t be optimized for the end-users.